ibrerhim/raj-job/README.md

 External Data
 GET /api/external/users - Fetch users from the external JSONPlaceholder API

+Testing with Postman

+Included in the project is a "postman_collection.json" file that makes testing the API easy.

+1. Import Collection
+Open Postman, click "Import" in the top left, and drag in the "postman_collection.json" file from this project folder.

+2. Authenticate
+Expand the "Laravel RBAC API" collection, go to the "Auth" folder, and open the "Login" request.
+Click "Send" (the default credentials are for the admin).

+3. Token Automation
+A script runs automatically after a successful login to save your access token.
+You do not need to copy-paste it manually.

+4. Test Endpoints
+Now you can run any other request in the collection (like "List Users").
+The token will be automatically applied to the Authorization header.

 Useful Commands

 Start containers: docker compose up -d